- forked or divided into two at the extremity or in extremities: a lion's tail fourché; a cross fourché.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018

 Since your son-in-law goes to Fourche to-morrow, perhaps he can take her.

 As your son-in-law is going to Fourche to-morrow, he can just as well take her.

 Not to Fourche, but to Ormeaux, where she is going to stay the rest of the year.

 It's one Léonard, widow of one Guérin, who lives at Fourche.

-Germain thought a minute, then he asked whether the farmer of Ormeaux had not been at fourche.
+Germain reflected a moment, then asked if the farmer from Ormeaux had not come to Fourche.